Share/Learn

 Example

-To: “To reduce the accidental programming mistakes produced when using the Netlink API”
+To "To reduce the accidental programming mistakes contained in software applications using the Linux Generic Netlink API"

-• Programmers focus more on the problem to be solved and less on correcting problems caused by inherent complexities of using the Netlink API such as Namespace collision of protocol families and Demultiplexing messages.
+• Programmers focus more on advancing product development and less on correcting problems caused by their errors in using the Netlink API such as Namespace collision of protocol families and Demultiplexing messages.

 • Customers get a better product, faster.